Harvey Cushing

 Harvey Williams Cushing (April 8, 1869 – October 7, 1939) was an American neurosurgeon, pathologist, writer, and draftsman.
-A pioneer of brain surgery, he was the first exclusive neurosurgeon and the first person to describe Cushing's disease.
+Known as the "father of modern neurosurgery," he was the first exclusive neurosurgeon and the first person to describe Cushing's disease.
 He wrote a biography of physician William Osler in three volumes.

 Early life and education

 Cushing was born in Cleveland, Ohio.
 His parents were Elizabeth Maria "Betsey M." Williams (sister of Edward and Charles Williams) and Henry Kirke Cushing, a physician whose ancestors came to Hingham, Massachusetts, as Puritans in the 17th century.
 Harvey, the fourth generation of a line of physicians founded by his great-grandfather Dr. David Cushing (1768–1814), was the youngest of ten children.

 As a child, Cushing attended the Cleveland Manual Training School, which expanded his interest in science and medicine.
 The school's emphasis on experimental training and a "physics-focused" approach to education played an important role in influencing Cushing toward a career in medical surgery.
 The school's manual dexterity training program also contributed to Cushing's future success as a surgeon.

 He graduated with an B.A. degree in 1891 from Yale University, where he was a member of Scroll and Key and Delta Kappa Epsilon (Phi chapter).
 He studied medicine at Harvard Medical School and earned his medical degree in 1895.
 Cushing completed his internship at Massachusetts General Hospital and then did a residency in surgery under the guidance of pioneering surgeon William Stewart Halsted at the Johns Hopkins Hospital in Baltimore.

 He subsequently trained in neurological surgery abroad under Emil Theodor Kocher at Bern and Charles Scott Sherrington at Liverpool.